 4. What Is Investing?

-Investing is when you put your money somewhere that it’s going to earn more money.
+Investing is when you put your money in a place where it’s going to earn more money.

 When your money’s money’s money earns money, then you’re compounding like crazy and your money begins to snowball.